psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall adhere to the best practice stated by [O2fNA]; and
 1. shall implement an effective CSRF protection.

-    Further, if it wishes to obtain a persistent identifier of the authenticated user, it
+    Further, if it is desired to obtain a persistent identifier of the authenticated user, then it

 1. shall include `openid` in the `scope` value; and
 1. shall include `nonce` parameter defined in Section 3.1.2.1 of [OIDC] in the authentication request.